shivanshdave/2020-432/classes/class17/README.md

 7. Alison Hill gave a very interesting talk at the R Studio 2019 conference on [Making Slides for HTML with R Markdown](https://arm.rbind.io/slides/xaringan.html).
 There's a lot to unpack, but these are impressive tools.

+8. There are some new things posted on our [COVID-19 resources page](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md).

 ## Improving/Augmenting Your Visualizations

 Visualizing data can be extremely difficult.
 Even *The Economist* has an interesting history in this regard, as Sarah Leo writes in [Mistakes, we've drawn a few](https://medium.economist.com/mistakes-weve-drawn-a-few-8cdd8a42d368?gi=79a4498d7670).